 During an exercise (or actual event) a failure to implement a planning standard does not necessarily indicate a failure to meet the planning standard.
 However, serious failures may indicate a programmatic problem worthy of additional review.
 Performance problems may reflect a deterioration of the EP program element to a point that the applicable planning standard is no longer met.

 The licensee’s performance during an exercise may uncover issues of concern regarding the effectiveness and adequacy of the program elements that comprise the licensee’s emergency plan.
-For example, the ERO may be unable to classify a particular emergency because the scheme threshold was greater than the monitor is capable of displaying.
+For example, the ERO may be unable to classify a particular emergency because the emergency action level scheme threshold was greater than the monitor is capable of displaying.

 Weaknesses are defined in the context of ERO performance during an exercise.
-A program element concern related to the effectiveness and adequacy of the lan, or it’s implementing procedures, observed during an exercise is not an exercise weakness.
+A program element concern related to the effectiveness and adequacy of the plan, or it’s implementing procedures, observed during an exercise is not an exercise weakness.
 Instead this issue should be evaluated as an apparent failure to comply with the associated 10 CFR 50.47(b) planning standards and Appendix E requirements and assessed for significance in accordance with the EP significance determination process (SDP).

 Review the history of identified weaknesses to obtain relevant information.